AnjanC0des/Notes/Sde sheet problems/LinkedList.md

 **Approach** :

-Take two nodes **prev and p**.
+Take two nodes **prev and next**.
-While head is not null, set p as head.next, head.next as prev, prev as head and head as p.
-This is the process of reversing the next links.
+While head is not null, set next as head.next, head.next as prev, prev as head and head as next.
-Return p.
+Return prev.

 <img src="./Illustrations/ll2.gif" width="576" height="324" />